Died aged c. 74

 Commemorated on 4 plaques

 Earlham Hall The home of the Gurney family from 1786-1912.
 It was visited by their many friends including Amelia Opie, Harriet Martineau and William Wilberforce.
 The hall dates from c 1642.

-Earlham Hall, Norwich, United Kingdom where she visited
+Earlham Hall, Norwich, United Kingdom where they visited

 Harriet Martineau 1802-1876 Authoress and Pioneer in opening many new spheres of work for women Born at Gurney House in the adjacent Court

-Gurney House, Norwich, United Kingdom where she was born near (1802)
+Gurney House, Norwich, United Kingdom where they was born near (1802)